 Medical Editor: John P. Cunha, DO, FACOEP

-Mycostatin (nystatin) Cream or Powder is used to treat fungal skin infections.
-It is a topical (for the skin) antifungal.
-This medication is available in generic form.
-Common side effects include skin irritation or redness.
+Mycostatin (nystatin) Cream or Powder is a topical (for the skin) antifungal used to treat fungal skin infections.
+Mycostatin Cream or Powder is available in generic form.
+Side effects of Mycostatin Cream or Powder are uncommon but may include skin irritation or redness, nausea, stomach upset, vomiting, or diarrhea.

 Our Mycostatin (nystatin) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.